organisciak/dissertation/document/6_subjective.md

 Table @tbl:matching-performance shows the performance of recommendations predicted by taste-matching.
 In both task types, taste-matching improved over the baseline, with stronger gains against the cuisine recommendation tasks.

-The parameterizations were selected based on an expectation of a realistic task setting: best worker from random five and ten.
+The parameterizations were selected based on an expectation of a realistic task setting: the best worker from random five and ten.
 In this setting, a requester starts a personalized crowdsourcing task, and *n* workers are profiled.
 Based on the profiling 'match', the best of these workers is retained to perform more work as a surrogate for the requester.